-As an online student, connecting with your classmates and instructor is essential for creating a dynamic online community and learning experience.
+As an online student, connecting with your classmates and instructors is essential for building online learning communities.
 Studies have shown that online students who form communities within their courses often have higher levels of success in their current course and the courses to follow.
 Online communities can also help alleviate student isolation and promote a more engaging learning environment.

 Whether you’re an extrovert or introvert, there are simple things you can do to foster community in your online courses.
 Read these tips for creating genuine communities in your next online course, so you can reap the benefits.

 Thoughtfully introduce and engage

 Many online courses begin with an introduction post that can help students engage with one another.
 Introduce yourself with aspects of your personality others can relate to, then make an effort to read and respond to your classmates’ posts!
 People appreciate being asked about their lives and finding common interests.
 Forming connections with classmates early shows them you’re open to building online learning communities for the group.
 Take this opportunity to practice your leadership skills and prompt your classmates to contribute.
 Interacting with others early on will establish a positive and collaborative learning environment that benefits everyone’s online experience.